-- Your "children" is defined to mean your natural children, stepchildren and adopted children, including any child who is placed with you for adoption or who is an "Alternate Recipient" under a Qualified Medical Child Support Order. - Your "grandchildren" is defined to mean your natural grandchildren or adopted grandchildren, provided they have their legal residence with you and are dependent for care and support mainly upon you and wholly, in the aggregate, upon themselves, you, your spouse, scholarships and the like, and governmental disability benefits and the like. - "Grandchildren" does not include your stepgrandchildren and, as a result, step-grandchildren are not eligible for coverage under the Plan.

-• Same-sex spouses we the spouse and the Eunder Federal law. -
+- Your "children" is defined to mean your natural children, stepchildren and adopted children, including any child who is placed with you for adoption or who is an "Alternate Recipient" under a Qualified Medical Child Support Order. - Your "grandchildren" is defined to mean your natural grandchildren or adopted grandchildren, provided they have their legal residence with you and are dependent for care and support mainly upon you and wholly, in the aggregate, upon themselves, you, your spouse, scholarships and the like, and governmental disability benefits and the like. - "Grandchildren" does not include your stepgrandchildren and, as a result, step-grandchildren are not eligible for coverage under the Plan. - Same-sex spouses will be Eligible Dependents so long as the spouse and the Eligible Employee are legally married under Federal law.